VladimirMakaev/cqrs-journey-doc/Journey_03_RegistrationsBC.markdown

 The numbers in the diagram correspond to the following steps:

-1. The UI sends a command to book X and Y onto conference #157.
-The command is routed to a new **Booking** aggregate.
+1. The UI sends a command to register X and Y onto conference #157.
+The command is routed to a new **Order** aggregate.
-2. The new **Booking** aggregate, with and ID of 4239,  is persisted to the data store.
+2. The new **Order** aggregate, with an ID of 4239,  is persisted to the data store.
-3. The **Booking** aggregate raises an event that is handled by the **Booking** saga.
+3. The **Order** aggregate raises an event that is handled by the **ReservationProcess** saga.
-4. The **Booking** saga determines that a command should be sent to the **Conference** aggregate with an ID of 157.
+4. The **ReservationProcess** saga determines that a command should be sent to the **ConferenceSeatsAvailability** aggregate with an ID of 157.
-5. The **Conference** aggregate is re-hydrated from the data store.
+5. The **ConferenceSeatsAvailability** aggregate is re-hydrated from the data store.
-6. The total number of seats booked is updated in the **Conference** aggregate  and it is persisted to the data store.
+6. The total number of seats booked is updated in the **ConferenceSeatsAvailability** aggregate and it is persisted to the data store.

-The team identified these questions about the approach:
+The team identified these questions about these approaches:

-- Is using a saga overkill in this scenario?
-- If the booking aggregate needs to know how many seats have been booked so far to validate the booking, how does it get this information from the conference aggregate?
+- Where does the validation that there are sufficient seats for the registration take place, in the **Order** or **ConferenceSeatsAvailability** aggregate?
+- Where are the transaction boundaries?
-- How does this approach handle multiple users making simultaneous bookings?
+- How does this model deal with concurrency issues when multiple registrants try to place orders simultaneously?
+- What are the aggregate roots?

+The following sections discuss these questions in relation to the three approaches considered by the team.

+## Validation

+Before a registrant can reserve a seat, the system must check that there are enough seats available.
+Although logic in the UI can attempt to verify that there are sufficient seats available before it sends a command, the business logic in the domain must also perform the check because the state may change between the time the UI performs the validation and the time the command is delivered to the aggregate in the domain.

+In the first model, the validation must take place in either the **Order** or **ConferenceSeatsAvailability** aggregate.
+If it is the former, the **Order** aggregate must discover the current seat availability from the **ConferenceSeatsAvailability** aggregate before the reservation is made.
+If it is the later, the **ConferenceSeatsAvailability** aggregate must return a success or failure code to the **Order** aggregate.

+The second model behaves similarly, except that it is **Order** and **ConferenceSeatsAvailability** entities cooperating within a **Conference** aggregate.

+In the third model, with the saga, the aggregates exchange messages through the saga about whether the registrant can make the reservation at the current time.

+All three models require entities to communicate about the validation process, but the third model with the saga appears more complex than the other two.

+## Transaction Boundaries

+An aggregate, in the DDD approach, represents a consistency boundary.
+Therefore, the first model with two aggregates, and the third model with two aggregates and a saga will involve two transactions: one when the system persists the new **Order** aggregate, and one when the system persists the updated **ConferenceSeatsAvailability** aggregate.

+To ensure the consistency of the system when a registrant creates an order, both transactions must succeed.
+To guarantee this, we must take steps to ensure that the system is eventually consistent by ensuring that infrastructure reliably delivers messages to aggregates.

+The second approach that uses a single aggregate, we will only have a single transaction when a registrant makes an order.
+This appears to be the simplest approach of the three.

+## Concurrency

+The registration process takes place in a multi-user environment where many registrants could attempt to purchase seats simultaneously.
+The team decided to use the [reservation pattern][res-pat] to address the concurrency issues in the registration process.
+In this scenario, this means that a registrant initially reserves seats (which are then unavailable) for other registrants; if the registrant completes the payment within a timeout period, the system keeps the reservations; otherwise the system cancels the reservation.

+This reservation system introduces the need for additional message types, for example an event to report that a registrant has made a payment, or report that a timeout has occurred.

+This timeout also requires the system to incorporate a timer somewhere to track when reservations expire.

+Modeling this complex behavior with sequences of messages and the requirement for a timer is best done using a saga.

+## Aggregates and Aggregate Roots

+In the two models where there are the **Order** aggregate and the **ConferenceSeatsAvailability** aggregate, the team easily identified the entities that make up the aggregate, and the aggregate root.
+The choice is not so clear in the model with a single aggregate: it does not seem natural to access orders through a **ConferenceSeatsAvailability** entity, or to access the seat availability through an **Order** entity.
+Creating a new entity to act as an aggregate root seems unnecessary.

+The team decided on the model that incorporated a saga because this offers the best way to handle the concurrency requirements in this bounded context.

 # Implementation Details
-Describe significant features of the implementation with references to the code.
-Highlight any specific technologies (including any relevant trade-offs and alternatives).
-Provide significantly more detail for those BCs that use CQRS/ES.
-Significantly less detail for more "traditional" implementations such as CRUD.

-This section describes some of the significant features of the implementation of the reservations bounded context.
+This section describes some of the significant features of the implementation of the registrations bounded context.
 You may find it useful to have a copy of the code so you can follow along.
 You can download a copy of the code from the repository on github:
 [mspnp/cqrs-journey-code][repourl].